EventStore/EventStore/src/EventStore/Tools/EventStore.UpgradeProjections/README.txt

 3) Re-run the projection upgrade tool with the "--upgrade" flag if the output of the previous step looks reasonable and does not report any errors.

-4) Restart the Event Store 2.0.0 server
+4) Restart the Event Store 2.0.0 server, allowing user projections to run by using the "--run-projections=all" command line parameter.

 5) Enable projections one-by-one watching for any errors in the log files.